Deep Green & Lansing

 What makes Deep Green different

-A new type of data centre
+A new type of data center

 Hyper energy efficient